natget21/MMM-CoupleDays/README.md

   position: "bottom_right",
   config: {
     name1: "Partner 1",
-    name2: "Partner 2", // If name2 is "", it only shows the first name (for birthday trackers for exmaple)
+    name2: "Partner 2",
+    // If name2 is "", it only shows the first name (for birthday trackers for example)

+    date: "2023-01-01",
-    date: "2023-01-01", // year-month-day
+    // year-month-day

+    transitionDuration: 5000,
-    transitionDuration: 5000, // in ms
+    // in ms

+    language: "en",
-    language: "en", // (filename without the .json from the translations folder)
+    // (filename without the .json from the translations folder)

+    textColor: "white",
-    textColor: "white" // any valid CSS color value For example, "red," or "#FFA500" (hex color) }
+    // any valid CSS color value For example, "red," or "#FFA500" (hex color),

+    extraDates: [
+        {label: "Since second event", date: "2023-01-02"},
+        {label: "Since third event", date: "2023-01-03"}
+    ],
+    // add list of additional dates and labels to be shown

+    showExtraDates: false,
+    // extraDates are shown when this is true

+    ExtraDatesViewMode: "loop",
+    // allowed values are one of these options : -> "loop" - "days" - "weeks" - "months" - "years" - "total"

+    vectorImgUrl: "",
+        // add your image in assets and pass the relative url example /modules/MMM-CoupleDays/asset/image.png or pass vector url to be shown; if null or empty default image will be shown

+    showVectorImg: false,
+        // vector image will only be shown if this is true

+    landscapeMode: false,
+        // if true days will be rendered side by side to the vector image }
 },
 ```